terintealexandrin18/p1ebike/README.md

 <img src="assets/picture/readmefiles/landingpage1.jpg" alt="E-bike image with company motto">

 - The primary image on the website is intended to inform customers about the nature of our business, our mission, and our company motto.
   - The value of the image is to capture the user's attention and encourage them to stay on the page.

 #### - About us Section

 <img src="assets/picture/readmefiles/aboutus.jpg" alt="about us section, text picture with a food delivery driver, promotion text and opening hours">

 - The section contain information about the business and its specialties.
+  - The value of that is to introduce the business to the customer.
 - The section contains details about the offer currently available for delivery drivers.
-The value of that is to attract the majority of customers.
+  - The value of that is to attract the majority of customers.
 - The section displays the operating hours.
-The value of the feature is for the customer to know the operating hours.
+  - The value of the feature is for the customer to know the operating hours.
 - The section displays the image and text horizontally on larger screens, and vertically on smaller screens.
+  - The value of the future is the content remains visible and readable without requiring users to zoom in or scroll horizontally.

 <img src="assets/picture/readmefiles/aboutusvertical.jpg" alt="text about us and image with a delivery driver"> <br>